-(10) Separation of Assessment/Rehabilitation Functions: Without the approval of the Assistant Director consistent with the criteria in 415-054-0200 to 0240, no agency or person may provide DUII rehabilitation to a client who has also been referred by a Judge to the same agency or person for a DUII related diagnostic assessment.
+(9) Separation of Assessment/Rehabilitation Functions: Without the approval of the Assistant Director consistent with the criteria in 415-054-0200 to 0240, no agency or person may provide DUII rehabilitation to a client who has also been referred by a Judge to the same agency or person for a DUII related diagnostic assessment.
 Failure to comply with this section will be considered a violation of ORS chapter 813.
 If the Assistant Director finds such a violation the Assistant Director may deny, suspend, revoke, or refuse to renew a letter of approval.

 [ED.
-NOTE: The Attachment referenced in this rule is not printed in the OAR compilation.
-Copies are available from the agency.]
+NOTE: Attachments referenced in this rule are available from the agency.]
+Stat.
+Auth.: ORS 409.410 & ORS 409.420